filakhtov/gentoo-use-docs/dev-lang/rust.md

 It is recommended to disable this flag, simply because an LLVM version provided with Rust includes many patches, which system version would not have and thus can cause variety of compilation issues.

+### test
+Execute the `x.py test` script when the main build is completed to run the test suite provided with the source code and check for any regressions in the compiler code.
+This will extend the overall build time.

+This flag should normally be disabled, because these tests are primarily oriented towards the maintainers, developers and testers.

 ### wasm
 Append the `wasm32-unknown-unknown` to the `target` option in the `llvm` section of the `config.toml` build configuration file, also set `lld` option in the `rust` section to `true`, but only if the `system-llvm` flag is disabled, and additionally, append a new `target.wasm32-unknown-unknown` target section and set the `linker` option to `rust-lld` (or `lld` if the `system-llvm` flag is enabled).
 Enable support for compiling code that can be executed in the Wasm (WebAssembly) virtual machine.